When & how much Natpro to use

 The pursuit of an organic natural progesterone cream that is free of both “parabens” and “PEG” has long remained my dream and it’s now been realized.
 It’s taken a long time coming and I’ll make no secret of the fact that the path has led down many blind allies and hit many obstacles.
 The real difficulty has been in getting a “paraben-free” preservative system that doesn’t simply substitute another “unnatural” ingredient.

 There are relatively rare documented instances where parabens have been found to cause skin irritation, contact dermatitis, or allergic skin reactions.
 They are considered to be of low irritation potential compared with many other preservatives.
 Although there is no evidence that any cosmetics containing parabens pose a health risk they can, however, cause reactions in individuals with paraben allergies.
 Only a tiny percentage of the general population is allergic to parabens.
 Some studies have led to concerns over their continued use, and there is currently a shift away from them.
 This is despite the rejection of the breast cancer tissue study by the majority of the scientific community, and the extremely weak estrogenic effect found for butylparaben (no effect was seen with methyl or propyl parabens previously used in Natpro).

 Despite this, my attitude has been… “why take any risk when it can be avoided?”

-Most organic preservatives simply can’t stand up to the rigorous “challenge testing” required to meet the necessarily high standards to ensure aqueous creams avoid becoming breeding grounds for toxic moulds and bacteria.
+Most organic preservatives simply can’t stand up to the rigorous “challenge testing” required to meet the necessarily high standards to ensure aqueous creams avoid becoming breeding grounds for toxic molds and bacteria.
 There are many organic preservatives out there that are touted as doing the job.
-The truth is they simply don’t do a good enough job without “support” from conventional preservatives such as the parabens.
-Take the much publicized “grapefruit seed extract”… it simply can’t work alone.
+The truth is they simply don’t do a good enough job without “support” from conventional preservatives such as parabens.
+Take the much-publicized “grapefruit seed extract”… it simply can’t work alone.